Accessing the ServiceNow Data in Snowflake¶

 tables.

-The connector loads metadata from these ServiceNow tables after you enable
+The connector loads metadata from these tables after a business table is enabled for synchronization.

 The following sections explain how to grant the privileges to access this data and how to access the data from these tables and views.

-After the Snowflake ServiceNow Connector synchronizes the data with Snowflake, any role with the following privileges can access the ServiceNow data:
+After the Snowflake Connector for ServiceNow®V2 synchronizes the data with Snowflake, to access the ServiceNow® data a role needs:

-Snowflake recommends creating a dedicated role with these privileges that can be granted to users who need access to the ingested ServiceNow data.
+Snowflake recommends creating a dedicated role with these privileges that can be granted to users who need access to the ingested ServiceNow® data.
+If the connector has been installed with Snowsight then the role provided during Configure step already has the necessary privileges.

 The following example shows how to grant these privileges: